survivejs/webpack-book/manuscript/11_Techniques.md

 -# Techniques

-In this part, you will learn to use webpack techniques such as dynamic loading, using web workers, internationalization, and deploying.
+In this part, you learn to use webpack techniques such as dynamic loading, using web workers, internationalization, and deploying.